bitovi/use-simple-reducer/CONTRIBUTING.md

 - [ ] Tests - Unit tests for all new and existing features
 - [ ] Documentation - All new features should be documented and any changes should be reflected in the existing documentation
 - [ ] Code Review

+## Contributing features and bug fixes

+Features may be accepted but must first be approved (labeled "help wanted") by a core project maintainer in the suggestion issue.
+Features with language design impact or adequately satisfied with external tools will not be accepted.